Finite geometry: Finite affine planes

 The last axiom ensures that the geometry is not trivial (either empty or too simple to be of interest, such as a single line with an arbitrary number of points on it), while the first two specify the nature of the geometry.

 The simplest affine plane contains only four points; it is called the affine plane of order 2.
 (The order of an affine plane is the number of points on any line, see below.)
 Since no three are collinear, any pair of points determines a unique line, and so this plane contains six lines.
 It corresponds to a tetrahedron where non-intersecting edges are considered "parallel", or a square where not only opposite sides, but also diagonals are considered "parallel".

+The affine plane of order 3 is known as the Hesse configuration.

 More generally, a finite affine plane of order n has n2 points and n^{2} + n lines; each line contains n points, and each point is on n + 1 lines.
-The affine plane of order 3 is known as the Hesse configuration.